-Rajasthan Election Results: Congress races ahead in early leads; celebrations begin
+Rajasthan Election Results: Congress takes clear lead; celebrations begin

 Jaipur, Dec 11: The results of the 2018 Rajasthan Assembly elections are all set to be announced today, with the Congress hoping to wrest control of India's biggest state from the BJP.